rdsea/bigdataplatforms/homeworks/cloudbigdata.md

 Last modified: 18.09.2019
 By Linh Truong(linh.truong@aalto.fi)

 >This homework is not graded.
-We encourage you to participate in [the answer survey for cloud infrastructures and architectures for big data platforms](https://mycourses.aalto.fi/mod/questionnaire/view.php?id=486304).

 ## 1 - Using Docker to deploy multiple nodes of MongoDB